Atlanta mayoral runoff: Moore hopes to stave off Dickens

 Dickens voted for a failed measure that would have withheld a third of the police department’s budget until the mayor came up with a plan to overhaul the police department.
 Moore, who only votes when the council is tied, said she opposed the measure and accused Dickens of favoring defunding the police.
 Dickens denies that was his aim.

-Some opponents of Moore attacked her as the favorite of white voters, a frequent tactic in a city where white and Black voters are often divided by income and geography.
-Both Moore and Dickens are Black and Moore has dismissed that her support should be held against her.
+Some opponents of Moore attacked her as the favorite of white voters, a frequent tactic in a city where many white and Black voters are divided by income and geography.
+Both Moore and Dickens are Black, and Moore has dismissed that her support should be held against her.

 “We are in a position in the city to start to bring people together,” Moore said recently, arguing she is “someone who can talk across divides, someone who can talk to people in the streets as well as the suites.”